Sserra9/Random-Password-Generator/README.md

 # Random-Password-Generator
-A random password generator I created.
+A password generator I created.
+It randomly assigns two uppercase letters, two lowercase letters, two numbers, and two special characters and concatenates them into a string.
+The string is then randomized (shuffled) using the .sample() method.